California Capital Gains Tax: Rates, Calculations, and How to Save

 This exemption can save single taxpayers up to $250,000 or married filing jointly taxpayers $500,000 per tax year.
 To qualify for this exemption and reduce your tax bill, the name of the taxpayer who owns the property must have lived in the home for at least two years within the last five years the property was owned before selling it.

 Even if you don’t qualify for the aforementioned exemption, you may still be eligible for a partial exemption.
-If you were unable to live in the home for two years due to situations such as: A doctor-recommend health condition, a sudden need to move because of employment, or a death in the family – these are a few examples that qualify for a partial exemption.
+If you were unable to live in the home for two years due to situations such as: A doctor-recommended health condition, a sudden need to move because of employment, or a death in the family – these are a few examples that qualify for a partial exemption.

 You can also make adjustments to the cost basis of the property to avoid hefty capital gains taxes.
 For instance, property owners can increase the cost basis by including expenses associated with the property purchase, such as fees, additions, and home improvements.
 Consequently, the increase in cost basis offsets and reduces the capital gains.